mdavala/sentinel/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## 🏪 What is Daily Delights?
+## 🏪 What is Sentinel?

-Daily Delights is a comprehensive **AI-powered inventory and operations management system** designed specifically for convenience stores and small retail businesses.
-It automates the complex daily tasks that store owners face, from tracking inventory to processing payments and generating intelligent restocking recommendations.
+Sentinel is a comprehensive **AI-powered inventory and operations management system** designed specifically for convenience stores and small retail businesses.
+Originally developed for **Daily Delights**, a convenience store in Singapore, this system automates the complex daily tasks that store owners face, from tracking inventory to processing payments and generating intelligent restocking recommendations.

 Think of it as your **digital store assistant** that works 24/7 to keep your business running smoothly!